 This information only needs to be in DRAFT form for your ethics submission, but in enough detail that your supervisor (and a potentially third party) can understand what data you intend to collect and what you will then do with it.

 *** NB: If you are considering use of surveys or interviews, a DRAFT of ALL survey, or interview/ focus group questions MUST be included with your submission***

 It is advised that students seek to gain formal consent for all face-to-face interviews by asking participants to sign a Participant Consent Form (PCF).
 This is especially important if it is believed that the interview may contain any contentious or sensitive information.

 There are template Participant Consent Forms for WMG students within the right hand column; including one for face-to-face interviews and one for online surveys (both include further guidance on their use).

 b) Participant Information Leaflet;

 Any participants that you meet for face-to-face for interviews, focus groups or surveys should also be shown a Participant Information Leaflet (PIL) to inform them of the general details of the research.

-There are template PIL's for students to use in the right-hand menu (the simpler WMG example is recommended unless you are applying for BSREC ethics approval).
+There is a template PIL's for students doing interviews in the right-hand menu (the simpler WMG example is recommended unless you are applying for BSREC ethics approval).